✨ Summer in Oxford Information Session ✨

 Applicants must submit a 3-5 page narrative, double spaced answering the following questions:

 - Why do you want to attend the Summer in Oxford program?
-How does attending the program support your professional or personal growth?

 - What goals would you have for yourself while in the program?